 But this is true for everyone.
 There is good news and bad news here.

 The bad news is that it is very probable you will be dealing with the same fundamental characterology issues and unconsciousness around them your whole life.
-The world will continue to hammer you, to mirror back to you your developmental gaps, your unconsciousness, arrogance, laziness and stupidity.
+The world will continue to hammer you, to mirror back to you your developmental gaps, your unconsciousness, unkindness, lack of empathy, arrogance, laziness, and stupidity.
 You will probably never be completely finished with your humbling.
 I like to quote Richard Rohr on this: “I pray for a daily humiliation.
-Doesn’t have to be a big one”.
+Doesn’t have to be a big one.”
 LOL.

 You will become, in short, a “beginning student” (to quote the Zen master) of the most powerful and valuable skill in the world: relational intelligence.
 It is highly probable that this skill will be monetizable by you, but even if not, there is no loss as your happiness will be as assured as any mortal human being can hope for, as you pursue the difficult karmic path which you know you must follow, and which, if you are wise, you know it’s of no value to resist.